wofsauge/IsaacDocs/docs/Room.md

 ### Turn·Gold () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void TurnGold ( ) {: .copyable aria-label='Functions' }
+Applies a gold tint to all grid entities in the room.
+This is the same effect that the game does after defeating Ultra Greedier.

 ___
 ### Update () {: aria-label='Functions' }